 - Sequence of Operations Review/Finalization

 Another way the CxA can encourage the control team’s input is to get the members involved in scheduling meetings.
 Controls contractors almost always have their backs up against the wall, since they are usually the last contractor in the construction timeline to be released to begin their work.
-This means if any prior work shifts or doesn’t go as planned before turnover to the controls contractor, the controls contractor is usually the one who gets his or her allotted time crunched.
+This means if any prior work shifts or doesn’t go as planned before turnover to the controls contractor, the controls contractor is usually the one who gets their allotted time-crunched.

 As the CxA, encouraging the controls contractor to speak up to ensure he or she receives the time required to successfully implement their systems will allow the controls contractor to see the CxA as an advocate rather than adversary.
 That will help build trust and a team mindset when it comes to implementation and testing.
 This will also ensure that the systems are ready to the best of the contractor’s ability instead of being pieced together over long and mistake-ridden days in a mad dash to move into functional testing.